Wednesday, May 25, 2016

 For the next week, Margaret searched for the perfect gown and outfits for the week of parties leading up to the Ball.
 She found an ideal half-mask—covering her eyes, cheeks, and nose with red accents, gold leaf, and music note paper.

-As the week of festivities approached, Margaret phoned James to tell him that her father insisted on taking a ski trip.
+As the week of festivities approached, Margaret phoned James to tell him that she was fulfilling her father’s last wish before they got married.

-Margaret hung up the phone feeling guilty that she fibbed to James, but she had to prove her father wrong once and for all.
-She took the box with her engagement ring from her purse and hid it underneath the mattress in her bedroom.
+Margaret hung up the phone, took the box with her engagement ring from her purse, and hid it underneath the mattress in her bedroom.

-“Father will never find the ring now,” she said, making sure it was tucked between the mattress and the box spring.
+“Father will never find the ring now,” she said, as she made sure it was tucked between the mattress and the box spring.

-In the days leading up to the Ball, she sipped wine at the parties, trying to be interested in the superficial conversation.
+In the days leading up to the Ball, she sipped wine at the parties and tried to be interested in the superficial conversation.

-“Most of this is gossip and very uninteresting,” Margaret said to herself, eavesdropping on the couple next to her.
+“Most of this is gossip and very uninteresting,” Margaret said to herself, as she eavesdropped on the couple next to her.

 On the night of the Ball, she slipped into her red and black lace Christmas gown and pulled her hair up in curls.

-“I’m leaving for the Ball, Father,” Margaret said, kissing her father on the cheek.
+“I’m ready for the Ball, Father,” Margaret said.
+She kissed her father on the cheek.
 “You will see.
-James is my true love.”
+I’m about to prove you wrong.
+James is my true love.
+There is no one else for me.
+You can introduce me to all the men in the world.”

-As Margaret arrived in a limo at the Waldorf Astoria, the men turned their heads at her astonishing beauty.
+As Margaret arrived in a limo with her father at the Waldorf Astoria, the men turned their heads at her astonishing beauty.
+She put on her half-mask, and her identity was disguised by music note paper and gold leaf.

-“Maybe I should have worn an ugly dress,” she mumbled.
+“Maybe I should have worn an ugly dress,” she mumbled, as she noticed the bar on the corner with a jazz piano.
 “Everyone will want to dance with me now . . .”

 When she entered the Grand Ballroom, she was escorted by two masked gentlemen: one military cadet and one civilian.